isabellawoods/Informational-Mod-Features/Revaried/Docs/Bowl Type.md

 >
 > ***Last Updated**: 1.8.0.9 (10-3-25)*

+> [!WARNING]
+> In my current implementation of data-driven "registries", it **doesn't work in multiplayer** due to the server not sending them to the client.
+Loading them beforehand may be a possible workaround.

 A **bowl type** is group of properties for an exponential stew bowl, which includes item and model data number.
 Bowl types can be defined using JSON files in a data pack at the path `data/<namespace>/bowl_type/`.

 ## JSON format